BTMorton/angular2-grid/README.md

 {
     'margins': [10],            //  The size of the margins of each item.
 Supports up to four values in the same way as CSS margins.
 Can be updated using setMargins()
     'draggable': true,          //  Whether the items can be dragged.
-Can be updated using enableDrag()/disableDrag() 'resizeable': true,         //  Whether the items can be resized.
+Can be updated using enableDrag()/disableDrag() 'resizable': true,         //  Whether the items can be resized.
 Can be updated using enableResize()/disableResize() 'max_cols': 0,              //  The maximum number of columns allowed.
 Set to 0 for infinite.
 Cannot be used with max_rows
     'max_rows': 0,              //  The maximum number of rows allowed.
 Set to 0 for infinite.
 Cannot be used with max_cols 'visible_cols': 0,          //  The number of columns shown on screen when auto_resize is set to true.
 Set to 0 to not auto_resize.
 Will be overriden by max_cols